Purpose

 Exclusion Criteria

-1. Use of topical IOP-lowering medications for more than 6 cumulative months at any time in the past 5 years 2.
+1. Use of topical IOP-lowering medications for more than 6 cumulative months at any time in the past 5 years (this is a modification implemented during active enrollment) 2.
 Any history of IOP-lowering laser (prophylactic iridotomy not included) or surgical procedure 3.
 Advanced POAG in either eye (worse than moderate POAG as defined above) 4.
 Glaucoma other than POAG (including pigmentary and pseudoexfoliation glaucoma) in either eye 5.
 Mean IOP > 35 mmHg at either the screening or baseline visit in either eye 6.
 Narrow or closed angle (Shaffer Grade 0, 1, or 2) in either eye 7.
 Contraindications to SLT or any other study intervention 8.
 Any corneal pathology that would preclude accurate assessment of IOP by Goldmann tonometry in either eye 9.
 Any intraocular surgical procedure within the past 6 months in either eye 10.
 Inability to attend all scheduled study visits 11.
 Pregnant or planning to become pregnant in the next 4 years

 Study Design